 If group CII is not available to you (or it is but the coverage is not what you’re looking for), you can buy an individual critical illness insurance policy from a number of insurance companies that offer health insurance, disability insurance, and/or life insurance.
-Several life insurance policies offer critical illness coverage as an optional rider that can be tacked on for an additional cost.
+In fact, some life insurance policies offer critical illness coverage as an optional rider that can be tacked on for an additional cost.

-Individual policies generally do not require underwriting, except for a series of yes-no questions to record any pre-existing conditions.
+Individual policies generally do not require as much underwriting, except for a series of yes-no questions to record any pre-existing conditions.
 If, however, you are seeking higher amounts of coverage, you may be subjected to full underwriting.

 Personal critical illness insurance policies offer a variety of benefit amounts, ranging from $5,000 to $75,000.
 A few policies offer a lifetime maximum of up to $500,000.
 The higher the lifetime maximum, the more you will pay in premium.
 (More on how the cost of your policy is determined in a minute.)

 Shopping for an individual policy also gives you the ability to select the number of illnesses you want to be covered.
 Some individual CII policies cover a handful of ailments.
 Others provide benefits for 30 or more conditions.
 Keep in mind that the more conditions it covers, the more your policy will cost.